akashkhambay/QuizzBuzz-Server/README.md

 ### Installation

 - Clone or download the repo
-- Open terminal and navigate to `habit-t` folder
+- Open terminal and navigate to `QuizzBuzz-Server` folder
 - Navigate to the server folder and run `npm install` to install dependencies

 ## Technologies